Have you ever stood in the vitamin aisle wondering whether you need a multivitamin or a more targeted supplement?

 What Are Single Vitamins?

-And, many single supplements contain nutrients not present in multivitamins, such as collagen or the essential antioxidant CoQ10.
+And, many single supplements contain nutrients not present in multivitamins, such as collagen or the antioxidant CoQ10.

 Should You Take a Multivitamin or a Single Vitamin?

-Here are some top reasons to take a multivitamin:
+Reasons to take a multivitamin:

 Here are a few reasons to take a single supplement: